Pran2009/sharp/README.md

 <p align="center">A oversimplified startpage for your browser</p>

 # Install instructions
-- Get the [latest release source code](https://github.com/relld/sharp/releases) or clone this repo and extract it.
+Get the [latest release source code](https://github.com/relld/sharp/releases) or clone this repo and extract it.
+> Chrome
+  > On your computer, open Chrome
+  > At the top right, click More More and then Settings
+  >